RISK MANAGEMENT

 • have income tax deducted by their employer

-• receive paid leave (sick, annual, long service, and so on)
+• receive paid leave (sick, annual, long service etc.)

 • use materials or equipment provided by the business to do their job